William Tell and the Congress of Vienna

 Two alternatives for organizing local political life emerged across Europe around 1350 and in Switzerland.
 The bottom-down approach was the administration by lords who used new bureaucratic methods to build up effective peace-keeping, judicial and tax systems.

-The Swiss grassroots approach was a network of semi-autonomous rural, ecclesiastical and urban communities linked by alliances, while each ally managed its own internal affairs.
+The Swiss grassroots or bottom-up approach was a network of semi-autonomous rural and urban communities linked by alliances, while each ally managed its internal affairs.

-The Confederation, or Eidgenossenschaft was considered a distinct nation after the Swabian war (Schwaben- or Schweizerkrieg) in 1499, regardless of its internal struggles, divisions and lack of central institutions or confederal Constitution.
+The Confederation, or Eidgenossenschaf, was considered an independent nation after the Swabian war (Schwabe—orr Schweizerkrieg) in 1499, regardless of its internal struggles, divisions, and lack of central institutions or a confederal Constitution.

-The thirteen cantons were still part of the Holy Roman Empire in 1513, although with complete exemption from imperial law and judiciary (with the Reichskammergericht in Speyer/Wetzlar and the Reichshofrat in Vienna as supreme imperial courts).
+The thirteen cantons were still part of the Holy Roman Empire in 1513.
+However, they were exempt from imperial law, and the judiciary of the Reichskammergericht in Speyer/Wetzlar and the Reichshofrat in Vienna were the supreme imperial courts).

 1648

-The Peace of Westphalia in 1648 (24 October) was silent about the sovereignty issue, not explicitly mentioning it.
-The (Latin) text (Art VI just mentioned the “Völlige Freiheit und Exemption “, i.e. full freedom and exemption (from taxes and jurisdiction).
+The Peace of Westphalia of 1648 (24 October) was silent about the sovereignty issue, not explicitly mentioning it.
+The (Latin) text (Art VI) just mentioned “Völlige Freiheit und Exempt”, i.e., complete freedom and exemption (from taxes and jurisdiction).

 Many cities kept using imperial symbolism until late into the eighteenth century.
-Coats of arms (the double-headed eagle) were not removed from buildings.
+The coats of arms (the double-headed eagle) were not removed from buildings.

-Six cities — Basel, Zurich, Bern, Schaffhausen, Solothurn and Luzern — formally announced their sovereign status ( “ein freyer souveräner Stand zu sein”) in the seventeenth century.
+Six cities—Basel, Zurich, Bern, Schaffhausen, Solothurn, and Luzern—formally announced their sovereignty, however, in the seventeenth century ( “ein freyer souveräner Stand zu “ein”).

-A contemporary theoretical approach to sovereignty and the acts of a sovereign entity were only relevant from the perspective of the protocol.
-The Swiss, contrary to the formally sovereign Dutch Republic of the (Seven) United Provinces (1648), did not have a Prince-Stadholder, a united standing army or a States-General with real powers.
+A contemporary theoretical approach to sovereignty and the acts of a sovereign state is only relevant from the protocol’s perspective.
+Contrary to the formally sovereign Dutch Republic of the (Seven) United Provinces (1648), the Swiss did not have a Prince-Stadholder, a united standing arm, or a States-General with real powers.

-The Confederation was de facto sovereign and formally exempted from imperial jurisdiction and taxes, but it would take another 150 years (after the Napoleonic wars and the Congress of Vienna) for its sovereignty (and neutrality) to be recognized.
+The Confederation was de facto sovereign and formally exempted from imperial jurisdiction and taxes.
+Still, it would take another 150 years (after the Napoleonic Wars and the Congress of Vienna) for its sovereignty (and neutrality) to be recognized.

-A continuing and difficult development of nation-building, begun at the time of William Tell as an open-end story, reached its zenith with the Constitution drawn up in 1848
+A continuing and challenging development of nation-building, begun at the time of William Tell as an open-end story, reached its zenith with the Constitution in 1848

 (Source: P.H.
 Wilson, Heart of Europe.
 A History of the Holy Roman Empire, Cambridge (MA), 2016; C.H.
 Church, R.C.
 Head, A Concise History of Switzerland, Cambridge 2017; B. Marquardt, Die alte Eidgenossenschaft und das Heilige Römische Reich (1350-1798), Zürich 2007).